cytopia/ffscreencast/README.md

 ##### About
 `ffscreencast` is a shell wrapper for `ffmpeg` that allows fool-proof screen recording via the command line.
 It will auto-detect all available monitors, cameras and microphones and is able to interactively or manually choose the desired recording device(s).
 Additionally `ffscreencast` will let you overlay the camera stream on top of the desktop session.

-Additionally `ffscreencast` can act as an ffmpeg command generator.
+Besides that `ffscreencast` can act as an ffmpeg command generator.
 Every available option can also just show the corresponding ffmpeg command instead of executing it.

 ![Screencast](https://raw.githubusercontent.com/cytopia/ffscreencast/master/img/ffscreencast.png)